Cancellation

-Since sessions are bidirectional, cancel is just a signal on the channel.
+Sessions are bidirectional, so a cancel is just a signal on the channel.
 The client publishes a cancel message with a filter specifying which turns to cancel.
 The server's transport matches the filter against active turns and fires their abort signals.
-The LLM stream stops, the turn ends with reason 'cancelled', and all subscribers are notified.
+The LLM stream stops, the turn ends with reason 'cancelled', and every subscriber receives the lifecycle update.

 1